bolt/docs/docs/fields/select.md

 If you want to control the order that selected values are saved and displayed in then you can use the `sortable` option.
-This is especially useful when linking to other contenttypes since it can give an ordered relation.
+This is especially useful when linking to other ContentTypes since it can give an ordered relation.
 Usage:

 ```yaml
         pages: